 2. A/B test two different images

-A/B testing images is a great way to figure out what visuals are most appealing to your customers—and this might vary across different platforms.
-Maybe your facebook audience responds well to illustrations, but customers on your website prefer photos.
+A/B testing images is a great way to figure out which visuals are most appealing to your customers—and this might vary across different platforms.
+Maybe your Facebook audience responds well to illustrations, but customers on your website prefer photos.
 Maybe you want to see if bright colors will increase ROI, or if minimalist images will perform better.
 Check out an example below of an A/B test for a home decor brand’s website.

 3. Test different CTAs

 If you want to increase conversions, it’s helpful to test different CTAs on your website, ads, or email copy.
 Again, what works for your website or email list might not work for your social media audience, so make sure that you perform tests across all of your platforms.